 Typically, a car insurance carrier will discover the new driver when your car insurance policy renews.
 When they run the CLUE report on the household, the newly licensed driver's name and birth date will appear in the system.
 You will then most likely be contacted by mail telling you it is time to add the driver to the policy.

 If you ignore the notices, it is possible the insurance carrier will non-renew your policy or require you to exclude the driver from the policy.

-How Much Does It Cost to Insure a 16-Year-Old?
+How Much It Costs to Insure a 16-Year-Old

 Determining the cost of car insurance for any one person is extremely tough to do.
 Variables which can change a rate drastically include what insurance carrier you are with, what state you live in, qualified discounts, and whether or not the teen has their own vehicle.
 To put a number on it, you could be looking at $15 to $20 monthly increase when just adding the driver to a parent's policy.
 Ad ding a 16-year-old plus a vehicle and numbers could easily soar as high as $200 a month.

 The fastest way to get the numbers you need to properly budget for a 16-year-old driver would be to call your insurance agent.
 An agent or even a customer service representative at your insurance carrier's 800 number can quote the cost for you similar to getting a quote on adding a new vehicle.

 Ratings for car insurance have many factors.
 Naturally, a driver's experience is a big one.
 Driving a vehicle well takes most people years of practice.
 When it comes to a young driver, there is no history showing the driver is a safe driver.